JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1ga622971e5f7d0e413ef3941c6092d7849.md

 ## Parameters
 * *in* **first1**

-    The iterator pointing to the first element of the first range.
+    The iterator to the first element of the first range.

 * *in* **last1**

-    The iterator pointing to the one-past-last element of the first range.
+    The iterator to the one-past-last element of the first range.

 * *in* **first2**

-    The iterator pointing to the first element of the second range.
+    The iterator to the first element of the second range.

 ## Return value
 Returns `true` if two ranges are equal, returns `false` otherwise.